verbb/formie/docs/integrations/crm.md

 ### Step 1.
 Connect to the Freshdesk API
 1. Go to <a href="https://www.freshdesk.com/" target="_blank">Freshdesk</a> and login to your account.
 1. Click on your profile dropdown on the top-right of the screen, and select **Profile Settings**.
 1. Copy the **API Key** from Freshdesk and paste in the **API Key** field in Formie.

 ### Step 2.
 Test Connection
+1. Save this integration.
+1. Click on the **Refresh** button in the right-hand sidebar.

+### Step 3.
+Form Setting
+1. Go to the form you want to enable this integration on.
+1. Click the **Integrations** tab.
+1. In the left-hand sidebar, select the name you gave the integration.
+1. Enable the integration and fill out all required fields.
+1. Click **Save** to save the form.

+## Freshsales
+Follow the below steps to connect to the Freshdesk API.

+### Step 1.
+Connect to the Freshdesk API
+1. Go to <a href="https://www.freshworks.com/freshsales-crm/login/" target="_blank">{name}</a> and login to your account.
+1. Click on your profile dropdown on the top-right of the screen, and select **Settings**.
+1. Click on the **API Settings** button.
+1. Copy the **API Key** from Freshdesk and paste in the **API Key** field in Formie.

+### Step 2.
+Test Connection